-Concurrently with this offering, the Operating Partnership will enter into the Bank Credit Facility with a group of commercial banks, for whom The First National Bank of Boston and Bank of Oklahoma, National Association will act as co-agents.
-The following is a summary of the terms of the agreement governing the Bank Credit Facility (the "Bank Agreement"), the form of which is filed as an exhibit to the Registration Statement of which this Prospectus is a part.
+Concurrently with this offering, the Operating Partnership will enter into the Bank Credit Facility with a group of commercial banks, for whom Bank of Oklahoma, N.A. will act as agent.
+The following is a summary of the anticipated terms of the agreement governing the Bank Credit Facility (the "Bank Agreement"), the form of which is filed as an exhibit to the Registration Statement of which this Prospectus is a part.
 This summary is qualified in its entirety by reference to the Bank Agreement.

-The Bank Credit Facility consists of a \$25.0 million Acquisition Facility and a \$15.0 million Working Capital Facility.
+The Bank Credit Facility consists of a \$35.0 million Acquisition Facility and a \$15.0 million Working Capital Facility.
 The Operating Partnership's obligations under the Bank Credit Facility will be secured, on an equal and ratable basis with its obligations under the Notes, by a first priority security interest in certain personal property of the Operating Partnership, including inventory, accounts receivable, storage tanks and by a pledge of the capital stock of a subsidiary of the Partnership.
 The Bank Credit Facility will rank pari passu with the Notes.
 The Bank Credit Facility will bear interest at a rate based upon either the LIBOR (as defined in the Bank Agreement) plus a margin or a base rate plus a margin.
 The Partnership has no present intention of entering into interest rate protection agreements with respect to the Bank Credit Facility.

-The Working Capital Facility will mature three years from the closing of this offering.
-However, there must be no amount outstanding under the Working Capital Facility for at least 30 consecutive days during each fiscal year.
+The Working Capital Facility will mature five years from the closing of this offering.
+However, there must be no amount outstanding under the Working Capital Facility for at least 30 consecutive days during each calendar year.
 The Acquisition Facility will revolve for two and one-half years, after which time any outstanding loans thereunder will amortize quarterly for a period of two and one-half years thereafter.

-The Bank Agreement contains negative covenants and default provisions generally similar to those contained in the Note Agreement.
-In addition, the Bank Agreement contains covenants requiring the Partnership (i) to maintain a ratio of Consolidated Funded Indebtedness to Consolidated EBITDA (as such terms are defined in the Bank Agreement) of not greater than 5.25 to 1.0 from closing through the end of fiscal 1997, 5.0 to 1.0 from such date through the end of fiscal 1999 and 4.50 to 1.0 from such date to maturity and (ii) to maintain a ratio of Consolidated EBITDA to Consolidated Interest Expense (as such terms are defined in the Bank Agreement) of at least 2.00 to 1.00 from closing through one year after closing and 2.25 to 1.00 thereafter.
+The Bank Agreement is expected to contain negative covenants and default provisions generally similar to those contained in the Note Agreement.
+In addition, the Bank Agreement is expected to contain covenants requiring the Partnership to maintain a ratio of Funded Debt to EBITDA (as such terms are defined in the Bank Agreement) of not greater than 5.25 to 1.0 from closing through the end of fiscal 1997, 5.0 to 1.0 from such date through the end of fiscal 1998 and 4.75 to 1.0 from such date to maturity and to maintain a ratio of EBITDA to Interest (as such terms are defined in the Bank Agreement) of at least 2.20 to 1.00 from closing through one year after closing and 2.25 to 1.00 thereafter.